 The kinase inhibitors especially Baricitinib can prevent phosphorylation of crucial proteins involved in the signal transduction.
 Baricitinib use with approved dose for treatments in COVID-19 patient Janus kinase interfere inhibitors with (JAK) phosphorylation of signal transducer and activator of transcription (STAT) proteins.
 Baricitinib have antiviral effect through interference with viral endocytosis, potentially preventing to progress infection.
-In rare case, corticosteroids cannot recommends Baricitinib in combination with Remdesivir for the treatment of COVID-19 in hospitalized patients (11).
+In rare case, when corticosteroids cannot be used recommends Baricitinib in combination with Remdesivir for the treatment of COVID-19 in hospitalized patients (11).